buddyspencer/QSS/README.md

-# 🔍 QSS - Quantized Similarity Search (Just an experiment for fun)
+# 🔍 QSS - Quantized Similarity Search

 This software is an experiment on embedding vector quantization, with the goal of analyzing its accuracy and performance compared to standard floating-point representations.